naren-jayram/Linux-Heap-Based-Type-Confusion-in-L2CAP/README.md

 BLE implementation of **Linux: Heap-Based Type Confusion in L2CAP** PoC (CVE-2020-12351)

 ## Why did I modify the original PoC?
 The original [PoC][Andy Nguyen, Google Security Research Team] is focused on sending a malicious l2cap packet via Bluetooth Classic.
-However, I had a requirement to test it against a peripheral that supports only Bluetooth Low Energy (BLE) communication.
+However, I had a requirement to test it against a peripheral that supports only Bluetooth Low Energy (BLE) communication and has adopted the entire BlueZ stack (both classic and LE)

 L2CAP is a common protocol that resides in host stack to support both bluetooth classic and BLE implementations